ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 1. Adding `detectably_invalid` to the accessor requirements and existing Standard accessors in C++26 would be a breaking change to C++23.
-    Nevertheless, users could write code
-    that fills in reasonable behavior for C++23 accessors.
+    Nevertheless, even with this breaking change, users could still write code that fills in reasonable behavior for C++23 accessors.

 2. Few C++ implementations offer a way to check validity of a pointer range.
     Thus, users would experience `detectably_invalid` as mostly not useful for the common case of `default_accessor` and other accessors that access a pointer range.

-3. Item (1) reduces the urgency of this suggestion for C++26.
+3. Item (1) reduces the urgency of adding `detectably_invalid` to C++26.
     Item (2) reduces its potential to improve the `mdspan` user experience in a practical way.
 Therefore, we do not suggest adding `detectably_invalid` to the accessor requirements in this proposal.
     However, we do not discourage further work in separate proposals.

 4. R4 of this paper removes `is_sufficiently_aligned` from `aligned_accessor`
-    and adds it to the `<bit>` header as a separate nonmember function.
+    and adds it to the Standard Library as a separate nonmember function.
-    It could go in other headers, but it should not go in an `mdspan` header, because it does not depend on `mdspan` and would be useful even for users who have not adopted `mdspan`.
+    R5 puts it in the `<memory>` header.

 ## Explicit conversions as the model for precondition-asserting conversions